 Good discipline is essential in any teaching situation.
-Every teacher is authorized to hold every pupil to a strict accountability for his conduct.
+Every teacher is authorized to hold every pupil to a strict accountability for their conduct.
 Disorderly conduct in school, on the school playground, on the school bus, or traveling between school and home will not be tolerated.

 Discipline is of vital importance to the educational structure.
-It is the training that develops selfcontrol, character, orderliness, and efficiency.
+It is the training that develops self-control, character, orderliness, and efficiency.
 It is the key to good conduct and proper consideration for other people.

-With an understanding of the purposes of discipline in a school, a student will form a correct attitude toward it and not only do his part in making school an effective place of learning, but also develop the habit of self-restraint which will make him a better person.
+With an understanding of the purposes of discipline in a school, a student will form a correct attitude toward it and not only do his part in making school an effective place of learning, but also develop the habit of self- restraint which will make him or her a better person.

-In order to guarantee all students at Zachary Elementary an excellent learning climate, students are expected to follow school and class rules.
-The following code of conduct has been adopted by the faculty.
+To guarantee all students at Zachary Elementary an excellent learning climate, students are expected to follow school and class rules.
+The following behavior expectations have been adopted by the faculty.
 Specific classroom rules and consequences (both positive and negative) will be determined by the classroom teacher.